 Desire and Possession Matrix

-Within your chosen context, add items via cards to the matrix, positioning them along the spectrums of the X and Y Axis.
+Choose an area to focus on from your life (such as your work situation), and then add items via cards to the matrix, positioning them along the spectrums of the X and Y axes.

-- Want-Have.
+- Want/Have.
 These are things to be grateful for and to protect.
-You may want to consider these in creating goals to ensure you don’t sacrifice what you already have in the pursuit of something new.
+As you set goals, you may want to consider these items and make sure you don’t sacrifice something valuable that you already have in the pursuit of something new.

-- Don’t Want-Don’t Have.
-You can ignore these things for the most part, but when considering new options you can look to ensure you don’t take on things that are in this category.
+- Don’t Want/Don’t Have.
+You can ignore these items for the most part.
+However, when considering new options or steps to take, you can look to make sure you don’t take on things that are in this category.

 - Zone of Ambivalence / Ambiguity.
-These are things that you may sometimes want and sometimes not.
-It can be subtle.
-You may be using protection strategies to avoid having to want something that you think you are not able to accomplish.
-For example, with money.
-You may want more money, but don’t believe you can get it, or are afraid to want it, so you tell yourself things like “money is not important to me” or “I can live on very little money”.
-These items are worth paying attention to, and reflecting on to get more clear about what you want and don’t want.
+These are things that you may want sometimes want but not at other times.
+This can be subtle.
+You may be using internal “protection strategies” to avoid wanting something that you deem yourself unable to obtain or accomplish.
+Take money again as an example.
+You may want more money, but don’t believe you can get it.
+Therefore, you’re afraid of wanting it.
+So then you tell yourself things like, “Money is not important to me.” or “I can live on very little money.”
+The items in your Ambivalent/Ambiguous zone are worth thoughtful attention.
+Reflect on them to get more clarity about what you want and don’t want.

 Cardsmith Pro-tip: Use the Zoom Slider Bar to make the background image larger or smaller in order to fit your screen.